-Our service has been commissioned by Liverpool PCT (the organisation responsible for planning NHS care for the City of Liverpool).
+Our service has been commissioned by Liverpool CCG (the organisation responsible for planning NHS care for the City of Liverpool).

 We provide approved talking therapies for common mental health problems including depression and anxiety for people in Liverpool aged 16 and over.
 We operate from most GP practices and other community locations across the city.